2023 Karachi local elections

 The 2023 Karachi local government elections were held in Karachi, Pakistan on 15 January 2023 to elect members of local councils.
-These members would then elect the Mayor of Karachi (2023-2027).
+These members would then elect the Mayor of Karachi (2023-2026).
 These elections were the 3rd Karachi local government elections.

 Background

 In the 2015 elections, the Muttahida Qaumi Movement - Pakistan (MQM-P) won 64.5% of the votes and enough seats to elect their candidate, Waseem Akhtar, to the position of Mayor of Karachi.
 They were followed by the Pakistan Peoples Party (PPP) with 11.5%, and the Pakistan Muslim League (N) (PML(N)) with 9.2%.

 These elections are being held in the aftermath of a successful no-confidence motion against Prime Minister Imran Khan, which saw Shehbaz Sharif becoming the Prime Minister of Pakistan with a coalition government of 9 parties, including the MQM-P, PPP, and PML(N).

 Merger of MQM factions

 Since the appointment of Kamran Tessori as the Governor of Sindh, efforts began to merge breakaway factions of the MQM-P like the Pak Sarzameen Party (PSP) and the Farooq Sattar group back into the MQM-P to unite their vote bank to overcome the growing popularity of Pakistan Tehreek-e-Insaf (PTI).
-The Mohajir Qaumi Movement Pakistan - Haqiqi (MQM-H) was also approached, but refused to merge the with the MQM-P.
+The Mohajir Qaumi Movement Pakistan - Haqiqi (MQM-H) was also approached, but refused to merge with the MQM-P.

 On the evening of 12 January 2023 Mustafa Kamal, the leader of the PSP, and Farooq Sattar announced their merger with the MQM-P in a press conference.